AshwetHarde/Card-Connect/README.md

 # Detailed Description

-CardConnect was developed with the goal of making it easier for professionals to build and share a digital business card with minimal effort.
+Card Connect was developed with the goal of making it easier for professionals to build and share a digital business card with minimal effort.
 This application features a simple and elegant design to focus on content rather than unnecessary elements, providing users a clean interface for creating their profiles.

 The multi-step form guides users through the process of adding essential information like name, job title, and a short bio, along with optional social media links.
 Once created, the profile can be shared using a unique URL, which directs recipients to a full-screen display of the digital card perfect for resumes, networking, and building an online presence.